-Will You Have Religious or Cultural Traditions at Your Wedding?
+Will You Include Religious or Cultural Traditions at Your Wedding?

-Do you intend to incorporate religious or cultural traditions into your wedding ceremony or reception?
-If you do, here are some points to remember —
+Do you intend to showcase some of your religious or cultural traditions into your wedding ceremony or reception?
+If you do, I noted below some key points to remember.

-• Check with both families first.
 Communicate with your family (and your fiance’s family) early on to discuss which traditions everyone would like to incorporate.
-Use those discussions to better understand how you should incorporate those traditions too.
+Use those discussions to better understand how you should incorporate those traditions, and what you should avoid.

-• Be inclusive.
 At Howerton+Wooten Events, we celebrate diversity, so some of our favorite ceremonies include the “melding” of traditions.
-In 2009, one of our favorite ceremonies ended with a gospel choir breaking into a joyful noise immediately after the couple broke the glass.
-And, not too long ago, one of our couples had two officiants for their wedding ceremony — an Episcopal priest and a Hindu priest.
-It was truly a beautiful ceremony, and it was the perfect symbol of two families joining together.
+In 2009, one of our favorite ceremonies ended with a gospel choir breaking into a joyful noise immediately after the Jewish bride broke the glass.
+And, not too long ago, one of our couples had two officiants (an Episcopal priest and a Hindu priest) for their wedding ceremony.
+It was truly a beautiful ceremony, and it was the perfect symbol of two families (and two lives) joining together.

-• Give your guests some background information.
-You will more than likely have guests at your wedding who don’t know the rationale for a particular wedding day tradition.
+You will more than likely have guests at your wedding who don’t understand some of the traditions showcased at your wedding.
 Write a little blurb about the tradition and place it in your wedding program and on your wedding web site.
-It will improve the overall wedding day experience for ALL of your wedding guests.
+It will improve the overall experience for ALL of your wedding guests.

-• Dress the part.
-To me, cultural traditions are pure “eye candy!”
-If you wear a wedding gown during your ceremony, consider changing into your culture’s traditional attire during your wedding reception.
+As a professional wedding planner, I have found that weddings with cultural traditions are pure “eye candy!”
+If you choose to wear a wedding gown during your ceremony, consider changing into your culture’s traditional wedding attire during your wedding reception.
 It will bring joy and honor to your family, your friends and your culture!

 • Our Wedding Ceremony Guidebook.
 For more details and instructions for planning your wedding ceremony, download our wedding ceremony guidebook.